Odžaci: Geography

 Municipality of Odžaci is located in the west part of Bačka, on the left coast of the river Danube in length of 9.5km.
 The territory belongs to the West Bačka district, AP Vojvodina, Republic of Serbia.
 It is surrounded by the municipalities of Apatin, Sombor, Kula, Vrbas, Bačka Palanka, Bač and on Danube is bordered with Republic of Croatia.

-The territory of municipality of Odžaci covers an area of 41.115,89 hectares.
+The territory of municipality of Odžaci covers an area of 41,115.89 hectares.
 It consists of 9 Cadastral municipalities: Odžaci, Bački Gračac, Bački Brestovac, Srpski Miletić, Bogojevo, Karavukovo, Deronje, Ratkovo and Lalić, which are at the same time settlements.

 By size of the territory, municipality of Odžaci is one of the smallest municipalities in the scope of Vojvodina.

 The municipality center, settlement Odžaci, is located in the middle of the municipality's territory, whereas the other settlements are radially staggered around the municipality's center.

 Relief

 Odžaci municipality region is characterized by vast and wide plain land.
 The ground is below the sea level near the Danube whose great hydrological activity created numerous depressions and bogs.
 The area between Srpski Miletić and Bogojevo is made up of “slatina” or saline soil, and a certain number of protected plants have found their home on the solonetz soil.
 Because of its overall importance it is expected that the whole area will be proclaimed as protected.
+As of 2025, a proposal to designate the area as a protected landscape ("Predeo izuzetnih odlika Srednja Mostonga") had completed its public consultation process in December 2024, but had not yet been formally adopted by the Assembly of Vojvodina.